Global mobility management: what is it, and how to approach it

 Compensation can vary widely based on market conditions in different countries and regions.
 A mid-range salary in Silicon Valley may be a high salary in Minnesota, Marseille, or Mumbai, for example.

-Many companies adjust their pay rates based on location and cost of living. expect their compensation to reflect their location, according to the Society for Human Resource Management.
+Many companies adjust their pay rates based on location and cost of living.
+67% of employees expect their compensation to reflect their location, according to the Society for Human Resource Management.

 But pay structures should be fair, transparent, and consistent with employees’ performance and responsibilities—no matter where they are located.
 In some cases, it may make sense to keep pay consistent, regardless of geographic location (for example, if the relocation is temporary).